-- 45. Option 1: No change to current guidance.
+- 48. Option 1: No change to current guidance.
 The current guidance may be considered broadly adequate.
-Although it should be noted that if current proposals to introduce depletion accounting and allow the splitting of natural resource assets are agreed then there may be additional focus on what should be reported under rent. - 46.
+Although it should be noted that if current proposals to introduce depletion accounting and allow the splitting of natural resource assets are agreed then there may be additional focus on what should be reported under rent. - 49.
 Option 2: Clarification of the guidance under the following proposals:

 Proposal A: clarify the current guidance on the definition of rent.
-The current guidance on rent could be usefully improved by reinforcing the fact that rent can only be received by the economic owner of a natural resource and clarifying which payments should be included in rent.
-This guidance might mention that any payments to the economic owner of a natural resource from a user/extractor of that resource which are linked to the use/extraction of that resource, in particular to the quantity and/or value of that resource should be recorded as rent (including royalties, sur-taxes, and permits).
+Under this proposal the current guidance on rent would be improved by reinforcing the fact that rent can only be received by the economic owner of a natural resource and clarifying which payments should be included in rent.
+This guidance might mention that any payments to the economic owner of a natural resource from a user/extractor of that resource which are linked to the use/extraction of that resource, in particular to the quantity and/or value of that resource, should be recorded as rent (including royalties, sur-taxes, and permits).
 However, payments that are paid by the user/extractor on the same basis as other corporations who are not users/extractors of natural resources (e.g., standard rate corporation taxes, dividends, payments for services) should not be recorded as rent but under the relevant economic category.

-Proposal B: clarify the current 2008 SNA guidance on the treatment of permits to use natural resources.
-The current 2008 SNA (and GFSM 2014) guidance apparently differs from that in ESA 2010.
-Under this proposal the ESA 2010 treatment could be adopted in the SNA to recognize both a resource lease and a permit to use natural resources (as a nonproduced intangible asset).
-This approach would recognize that the economic ownership of the underlying natural resource does not change on issuance of the right to use a natural resource license, and so rent payments to the economic owner are still required.
-It would also require that the permit to use natural resources is created through an other economic flow (other change in volume) rather than a transaction, with the initial value for the owner being zero prior to any subsequent revaluations based on the market price of the underlying asset and the associated rent.
+Proposal B: clarify the current 2008 SNA, BPM6 (and GFSM 2014) guidance on the treatment of permits to use natural resources.
+Under this proposal the guidance in 2008 SNA, BPM6 (and GFSM 2014) would be clarified on the treatment of permits to use a natural resource for an extended period of time (during which the user controls the natural resource).
+ESA 2010 guidance explicitly recognizes both a resource lease and a permit to use natural resources (as a nonproduced intangible asset) and this guidance could be used as a model for the updated SNA guidance.
+The approach recognizes that the economic ownership of the underlying natural resource does not change on issuance of the right to use a natural resource license, and so rent payments to the economic owner are still required.
+It envisages that the permit to use natural resources is created through an other economic flow (other change in volume) in the accounts of the lessee, with the initial value generally being zero prior to any subsequent revaluations based on the market price of the underlying asset and the associated rent.